Naked Lunch: Title

 Allen Ginsberg (pictured in 1979) inadvertently coined the novel's title.
 Ginsberg later incorporated the title into a poem, which he read in court during one of the book's obscenity trials.

 Burroughs originally called his manuscript Interzone.
 He also considered several titles involving the Sargasso Sea, including Meet Me in Sargasso and The Sargasso Trail, possibly inspired by William Hope Hodgson's Sargasso Sea Stories.
 (Note: Burroughs' own nickname for Tangier's Café Central was "The Sargasso", and near the end of the novel, the protagonist William Lee describes himself as "occluded from space-time like an eel's ass occludes when he stops eating on the way to the Sargasso".)

 The term naked lunch began as a mangled quote from Burroughs' unfinished novel Queer.
 Allen Ginsberg misread the phrase "a leer of nakedlust wrenched" as "a leer of naked lunch", and Jack Kerouac encouraged Burroughs to use Ginsberg's version as a title.
 Burroughs originally planned to use the title for a compilation of three earlier works, before ultimately using it for his novel.
 Olympia Press first published the book as The Naked Lunch, but later editions removed the definite article.

 Burroughs explained the title by saying it "means exactly what the words say: naked lunch, a frozen moment when everyone sees what is on the end of every fork."
+However scholarly research has also suggested Manet's Le Déjeuner sur l'herbe (The Luncheon on the Grass) of 1863 as Burroughs' inspiration for the title.
 Ginsberg interpreted the title in his poem On Burroughs' Work, published in the collection Reality Sandwiches: